 The teacher implements the directives recommended in the required comprehensive educational/psychological evaluation in accordance with school policies.
 The school counselor will schedule quarterly meetings to review the agreed upon plan set forth by the team.
 Adjustments will be made if necessary.

-RTCA students may take courses offered through the MOWR (dual enrollment) program and simultaneously earn college and high school credit.
+RTCA students may take courses offered through the Dual Enrollment program and simultaneously earn college and high school credit.
 The student participates in college classes offered on RTCA’s campus.
 The student will receive high school credit (1.0 Carnegie unit) while also receiving college credit (3 hours).
-To participate, see the Guidance Counselor.

-Dual enrollment courses allow high school students to take academic degree level core courses that will transfer to any Georgia technical college or Georgia public college or university.
-All college coursework taken through MOWR will be fully covered through MOWR funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.
+The Dual Enrollment program allows high school students to take academic degree level core courses that will transfer to any Georgia technical college or Georgia public college or university.
+All college coursework taken through DE will be fully covered through DE funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.
 The only fees students may be responsible for are course-specific fees determined by the college.
-No hours taken through the MOWR program will count towards a student’s HOPE Grant or Scholarship caps.
+No hours taken through the DE program will count towards a student’s HOPE Grant or Scholarship caps.

 Students are awarded three different diploma types based on their chosen courses.